All these b$%^s and n@#$%s still hatin’

 —Lil Wayne, Bill Gates

-Shortly after we started Andreessen Horowitz in mid-2009, we, along with our partners at Silver Lake Partners and Canada Pension Plan Investment Board, bought majority ownership of Skype from eBay for slightly more than $2B.
+Shortly after we started Andreessen Horowitz in mid-2009, we, along with our partners at Silver Lake Partners and Canada Pension Plan Investment Board, bought majority ownership of Skype from eBay.
 The investment generated a tremendous amount of controversy for us.
-Marc and I were known as angel investors, so investing $50M of our new $300M fund in one deal surprised people.
+Marc and I were known as angel investors, so investing a lot in one deal surprised people.
 While consistent with our stage-agnostic strategy, it was a very big deal very early on in the fund.
 To make matters more exciting, other investors and writers broadly criticized the deal.
 Joe Nocera of the New York Times wrote:

-That controversy ended this morning when Microsoft announced that it was buying Skype for $8.5B 18 months after we bought it from eBay.
+That controversy ended this morning when Microsoft announced that it was buying Skype 18 months after we bought it from eBay.

 What it looked like back then